The 50+ Best Jobs For Psychologists

 Few fields are as far-reaching as psychology.
 This discipline requires mastery in a variety of topics, including sociology, behavioral research, medical science, and legal issues.
 In order to succeed in this field, advance on the job, gain seniority, and earn a higher wage, aspiring psychologists must obtain the best education possible.
 Typically, individuals will need a doctoral degree in psychology in order to build a career.
 However, a therapist can often hold a successful career with a master’s degree, but most therapists will agree that a doctoral degree can go a long way in ensuring success in this field.

 The “best” job for an individual who holds a psychology degree at any level will vary, as does the definition of the word, best.
 Best career path is a personal decision, and may be based on earning potential, job satisfaction, company, or geographic location.
-Although the question has been raised, “Are there too many psychology majors for the amount of jobs available?” a White Paper by the APA disagrees, stating that an undergraduate psychology major is still one of the best choices a college student can make.
+Although the question has been raised, “Are there too many psychology majors for the amount of jobs available?”
+The APA disagrees, stating that an undergraduate psychology major is still one of the best choices a college student can make.
+Read reports and brochures published by the American Psychological Association.

 Featured Psychology Degree Program Online